wazo-platform/wazo-doc/source/high_availability/high_availability.rst

 The replication does not copy the full XiVO configuration of the master.
 Notably, these are excluded:

+* All the network configuration (i.e. everything under the :menuselection:`Configuration --> Network` section)
+* All the support configuration (i.e. everything under the :menuselection:`Configuration --> Support` section)
 * Call logs
 * Call center statistics
-* All the network configuration (i.e. everything under the :menuselection:`Configuration --> Network` section)
-* All the support configuration (i.e. everything under the :menuselection:`Configuration --> Support` section)
+* Certificates
 * HA settings
+* Provisioning configuration
+* Voicemail messages

 Less importantly, these are also excluded:

 * Queue logs
 * CELs

-XiVO, so everything that is stored outside the database is also not copied.
-Here's an non exhaustive list of things that are not stored in the database and are not copied by the file synchronization:

-* Certficates
-* Voicemail messages
-* Provisioning configuration

 XiVO Client